lillo42/webthing-csharp/README.md

 light.AddProperty(level);
 ```

-Now we can add our newly created thing to the server and start it:
+Now we can add our newly created thing and add Thing middleware to Asp Net Core:

 ```csharp
 // This method gets called by the runtime.
 Use this method to add services to the container.